 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates LBAI, IMRA, BNFT

-Lakeland Bancorp, Inc. (NASDAQ: LBAI)’s sale to Provident Financial Services, Inc. for 0.8319 shares of Provident common stock for each share of Lakeland common stock.
+Lakeland Bancorp, Inc. LBAI's sale to Provident Financial Services, Inc. for 0.8319 shares of Provident common stock for each share of Lakeland common stock.
 If you are a Lakeland shareholder, click here to learn more about your rights and options.

-Benefitfocus, Inc. (NASDAQ: BNFT)’s sale to Voya Financial, Inc. for $10.50 per share.
+Benefitfocus, Inc. BNFT's sale to Voya Financial, Inc. for $10.50 per share.
 If you are a Benefitfocus shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.